DanChurchill/nlp_project_work/README.md

 ### Project Outline:
-- Acquire, clean, and prepare data from the Codeup Database using a function saved in a wrangle.py file to import into the Final Report Notebook.
+- Acquire, clean, and prepare data from the Github Website using their API and a personal access token
-- Perform initial data exploration to determine what features will be usefull for modeling
+- Split data and perform initial data exploration to determine what features will be usefull for modeling
-- Establish a baseline RMSE
-- Train three different linear regression models and evaluate on train and validate datasets
+- Train multiple classification models and evaluate on train and validate datasets
 - Choose the model with that performs the best and evaluate that single model on the test dataset
-- Document conclusions, takeaways, and next steps in the Final Report Notebook.
+- Implement a function that accepts text from a readme file and tries to predict the programming lanquage

 [[Back to top](#top)]
 ***